Samsung Galaxy S25: Reception

 Whilst iterative, the S25 was reviewed as a well-balanced phone, and one of the best of 2025, with only its AI receiving (as a new technology) some caveats.
 It was also praised as being the most compact of Android's high-end phones and for its ease of repair and usage of recycled materials.

 S Pen controversy

 With the release of the S25 Ultra, Samsung opted to remove the Bluetooth functionality in its trademark S Pen, a feature added to the stylus with the Galaxy Note 9 in 2018.
-Samsung sought to remove the Bluetooth features between phone and pen as a cost-saving measure, claiming it was used by less than 1% of Galaxy users.
+Samsung sought to remove the Bluetooth features between the phone and the pen as a cost-saving measure, claiming they were used by less than 1% of Galaxy users.
 Among the functions lost in are remote camera control, air actions, and several in-app features for programs such as PowerPoint or the native Gallery app.

+Issues

+Many S25 Ultra users had experienced battery drain and overheating after installing the July 2026 security update.
+Users had traced the issue over to WhatsApp where the backup process would get stuck during the installation of the update.